rakshitagarwal/rakshitagarwal/README.md

 - [x] 🛋️ Have a knack for *Interior Designing*.
 - [x] 🍿 Sucker for thriller movies.
 Big fan of **Natalie Portman**. 😍
 - [x] ♻️ Love to recycle stuff, specially electronics.
-- [x] 😏 And of course smug smiling with my girlfriend [♡ 𝗦𝗵𝘂𝗸𝘁𝗶𝗸𝗮 ♡](https://github.com/Shuktika15) who made a valuable contribution in making this README.
-Love you as always sweetie. 😘

 <br>
 <hr>